Akali Phula Singh: Legacy & Culture

 Akali Phula Singh's samadhi was built at Pir Sabaq, 8 km from Nowshera to Attock, where he was killed.
 It had a large piece of land attached to it and was a popular place of visit for Sikhs, Hindus, and Pathans especially during Vaisakhi and Dussehra.
 The Nihangs served langar there up until the creation of India.
 Akali Phula Singh's land in Amritsar is still run by the Nihangs at the Akali Phula Singh Burj which was built by Maharajah Ranjit Singh himself as a tribute to Akali Phula Singh.
 The total land attached to Akali Phula Singh Burj was originally over 13 acres but now that number has been greatly reduced.
+The story of Phula Singh Punjabi has been immortalised in Dhola, an oral epic widely sung and performed right into the late twentieth century in Jat villages of the Braj region of western Uttar Pradesh and eastern Rajasthan.